Nexusoft/nw-modules-documentation/developer-guide/README.md

 ## Examples and boilerplates

-Currently there are 2 Nexus module example repositories that you can also use as boilerplates:
+Currently there are 3 Nexus module example repositories that you can also use as boilerplates:

-- [minimal-module-example](https://github.com/Nexusoft/minimal_module_example) - A minimal "Hello World" type of module to demonstrate what a simple Nexus module needs at minimum.
+- [minimal_module_example](https://github.com/Nexusoft/minimal_module_example) - A minimal "Hello World" type of module to demonstrate what a simple Nexus module needs at minimum.

-- [react-module-example](https://github.com/Nexusoft/react_module_example) - An example module using React and webpack
+- [simple_react_module_example](https://github.com/Nexusoft/simple_react_module_example) - A simple example module using React

+- [react-redux_module_example](https://github.com/Nexusoft/react_redux_module_example) - A little more complex module built on React and Redux, showcasing some advanced features that Nexus Modules support